Observatory Hill & Mahakal Temple

 Now about the view from the Observatory Hill.
 As you walk along the pathway that goes around the Mahakal temple, you will see shaded seating places made out of concrete.
 Those are the places from where you get the lovely views.
 On a clear day, you can see the entire range of peaks all around through the trees including the third highest peak of the world, the mesmerizing Kunchenjunga that stands solemn and majestic amidst fog rising deep down from the valleys.

-View Area at Observatory Hill
+Gazebo to relax at Observatory Hill

 You can actually see as far as Sikkim and some twelve peaks from here, all snow covered and all having heights over 20,000 feet (or 6,096 meters).
 And on the slope of the hill that goes below down to the Mall road, you can see lovely colorful flowers on the lush greenery.
 Such awesome are the views.
 The Observatory Hill is actually quite rich in flora and fauna.
 It's a great place for bird watching.
 One thing remains constant here - the chirping of the birds.